 Applications are first assessed by a panel of NFTS tutors and Industry professionals, who draw up a shortlist of candidates for interview.

 The animation curriculum is built to some extent around the needs of students in each year group.
 This is a directing course within a film school, so a lot of the work involves learning how to build and work with a team.
 To encourage this process, we run collaborative workshops - with producers, writers, editors, designers, sound designers and cinematographers.
 There are also workshops with actors and voice artists.
 The first year is spent developing animation skills and using these workshops and exercises to make a series of short pieces exploring relationships between animation, storytelling and the filmmaking process so that students can develop a style and approach that is their own.
-Students attend the London Film Festival and key UK animation events as part of the course and an overseas animation festival once during the course.

 All teaching staff are practising filmmakers currently working in industry/education.
 Each year there are international guests visiting the NFTS, complemented by guests in other departments.